graphcore/tutorials/simple_applications/README.md

 This directory contains a number of basic applications written in different frameworks targeting the IPU.

+## Poplar

+- [Simple MNIST training example](poplar/mnist): this example shows how to build a training model to classify digits from the MNIST dataset.

 ## TensorFlow 1

 - [Classifying hand-written digits](tensorflow/mnist) from the MNIST dataset is a well-known example of a basic machine learning task.
 An example of its implementation on IPUs can be found in `mnist`.
 This example also shows how to use `ipu.dataset_benchmark` to determine the maximum achievable throughput for a given dataset.